teobouvard/igclib/readme.md

 ### Library

 * safety check on task and tracks
-* write native code for distance calculation
+* C extension for task validation
 * remember entry start check will not work without a turnpoint inside
 * add tests
 * autoparse task type